 Employees in Connecticut are entitled to a meal break of 30 minutes, unpaid, after the first two hours of work and before the last two hours for those who work seven-and-a-half or more consecutive hours.
 Employees who already receive at least 30 minutes of paid breaks during the workday are not entitled to an additional unpaid meal break.
 Federal law requires employers to pay for shorter employee breaks during the day (20 minutes or less).
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Connecticut, these rights include:

 - Military leave.
 Under federal law, employees have the right to take up to five years of leave to serve in the military, with the right to be reinstated when they return to work.
 (This law also prohibits discrimination against employees based on their military service, protects employees from discharge without good cause for up to one year after they return from military duty, and provides other protections; see Nolo’s article Taking Military Leave for more information.)
-Connecticut law extends these rights to members of the state National Guard who are called to service by the Governor.
-Connecticut law also gives employees who are members of the military the right to take time off to attend military reserve or National Guard meetings or drills that take place during regular work hours, without loss or reduction of vacation or holiday benefits
+Connecticut law extends these rights to members of the National Guard who are called to service by the Governor.
+Connecticut law also gives employees who are members of the state's armed forces the right to take time off to perform ordered military duty, including meetings or drills, that take place during regular work hours, without loss or reduction of vacation or holiday benefits

 - Jury duty.
 Full-time employees are entitled to earn their regular wages for their first five days of jury service.
 Employers who fire or penalize an employee for jury service are subject to criminal penalties and special damages in a wrongful termination lawsuit.